gryvity/MIAFPE/project_plan.md

 # Project Plan
 ## Minimal Information about Field Phenotyping Experiments

+### Tasks for this week (dec 3rd '25)

+- Create detailed Project plan for the publication
+- gather material
+- contact people involved and inform about my plan
+- Reshape Excel (without examples)
+- Revisit datasets which used the prototyped miafpe tables

+## IMPORTANT
 Objectives (immediate goals):

 1. Transform MIAPPE into a more usable format (RDF/JSON/XML/CSV)